Aoifeoc101/P1-Starter-Homes-Ireland/README.md

 ![form-screenshot](assets/images/form-screenshot.jpg)

 The contact form was one of the most crucial parts, in real life when we get enquiries into the heritage homes website some just say things like "how much is this house".
-These kind of questions with no context or information can be frustrating.
+These kinds of questions with no context or information can be frustrating.
 In order to combat this on my project website I added multiple fields to ensure I was capturing the most crucial information and made the important ones required fields.

 I added a textarea field so people could then choose to give me additional information.
 I didn't make this field required as I didn't want to put people off who didn't want to go to the time of writing a message.

 ![form-qs-screenshot](assets/images/form-qs-screenshot.jpg)

-Once the from was submitted I wanted to ensure a clear message to the user:
+Once the form was submitted I wanted to ensure a clear message to the user:

 ![thank-you](assets/images/thank-you.jpg)